Mohammed Mzali

 Mohammed Mzali (محمد مزالي, 23 December 1925 – 23 June 2010) was a Tunisian politician who served as prime minister between 1980 and 1986.

 Early life

 Mzali was born in Monastir, Tunisia on 23 December 1925.
+His family has ancestry from the Ait Mzal tribe, a Berber Shilha tribe from the Sous region of Morocco.
+Their Ait Mzal ancestor settled in Tunisia after coming back from the Hajj in the late 17th century.
 He is also related to the politician Mohamed Salah Mzali.

 Mzali studied at Sadiki College in Tunis and at the Faculty of Humanities at Sorbonne University in Paris.
 He was vice president of the Federation of Destourian Students in France from 1949 to 1950 and participated in literary social circles.
 He co-founded the literary magazine Al-Fikr in 1955 with Béchir Ben Slama.

 Political career

 Early career

 Mzali was a member of the Socialist Destourian Party.
 He held a series of government posts starting in the late 1950s that would eventually culminate in his becoming prime minister in the early 1980s.

 He was first elected to Parliament in 1959 and would be re-elected several times thereafter.
 Other national positions he held starting in his early career included: General Director for Youth and Sport, founding Director of the Tunisia Radio and Television Company, Minister of Defence, Minister of Youth and Sport, Minister of National Education, Minister of Public Health, and Minister of Interior.

 Mzali served as Tunisia's minister of education for three separate stints during the 1970s.
 One of his legacies while in this position was his support for Arabization in Tunisia at the time.
 He was interested in Tunisia pursuing a closer international relationship with Gulf countries such as Saudi Arabia.